Psychology of Pain

 Complementary therapy is perfectly possible for those clients who have a diagnosed permanent medical condition causing chronic pain.
 In these cases complementary therapy is focussed on reducing the immediate pain by working on muscles and other soft tissues to reduce the feelings of pain and maximise pain-free time between treatments.

 With a regular course of therapy such as myofascial release it is possible for a client with a diagnosis of a chronic pain condition such as fibromyalgia to live an active and substantially pain-free life.

 The serious impact of chronic pain conditions on a client’s ability to work and their enjoyment of free time and family life should not be under-estimated.
 Not least because chronic pain tends to have a vicious circle effect: The more pain a client feels, the more tense they become, the more tense they become the more pressure there is on their body, and so the more pain they feel and the more pain they feel the more conscious they become of the pain, and so on.
 Feelings of anxiety, hopelessness and depression are common among those with chronic pain conditions.

 For many clients having medical treatment and hands-on complementary therapy is enough to help them cope.
 For others, particularly those with chronic pain as the result of an ongoing medical condition, the challenges are greater.
 Some find that, in addition to medical treatment and hands-on complementary therapy, talk therapies can help them find positive ways to cope.
-Talk therapies are offered to clients as part of Pain Care Clinic intensive programmes and we can arrange reputable and confidential talk therapy referrals for all clients at any time.
+Talk therapies can be offered to clients as part of Pain Care Clinic and we can arrange reputable and confidential talk therapy referrals for all clients at any time.